Powerlearnproject/se-day1-assignment-Kogaloh/README.md

 - Maintenance– Providing updates, bug fixes, and performance improvements

-## Part 4: Compare and contrast the Waterfall and Agile methodologies.
+## Q4: Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 - Waterfall follows a linear and sequential process where each phase (planning, design, development, testing, deployment) must be completed before moving to the next.
 It is rigid, making changes difficult once development starts.
 Testing happens at the end, increasing risks if issues arise late.
 Customer involvement is limited, and the final product is delivered only at the end.